Comparison · Shadowtype vs Cotabby

 Same local autocomplete.
 A finished product.

-Stable, notarized, supported
+Stable, notarized, signed

 Screen access is optional